What to Wear in Disney World in January

 You might need to have a bag packed for your children, especially if they are quite young.
 Dressing them for travel means making sure they are comfortable, and their clothes can be adjusted for changing temperatures.
 This is for the trip to Disney, but it applies to your time there too.

-What to Wear While You’re There
+What to Wear at Disney World

 A day at Disney in January can go from needing a warm jacket in the morning, to t-shirt and shorts weather in the afternoon, back to a cold night.
 You need an adaptable wardrobe, with a focus on layers that you can easily pull on or off throughout the day.